rust-lang/rfcs/text/3301-atomic-memcpy.md

 - It's not immediately obvious this type behaves like a `MaybeUninit`, making it easy to forget to manually drop any values that implement `Drop`.

   This could be solved by requiring `T: Copy`, or by using a better name for this type.
+(See alternatives below.)

+  Very clear documentation might be enough, though.

 - `MaybeUninit<T>` today isn't as ergonomic as it should be.